How to get your Next.js site indexed in 2025?

 }

-That’s it!
-Now, every time you run npm run build, your sitemap will be generated automatically.
-This includes best practices such as splitting your sitemap into multiple files, which is important if you have a large number of pages.
+With this, now every time you use the command npm run build, your sitemap will be generated for you effortlessly.
+This caters to optimal practices such as splitting your sitemap into several files which is needed when you have plenty of pages.

 2. Submit your sitemap